Marah (plant): Taxonomy and systematics

 Marah species hybridize freely where ranges overlap and this, in addition to intra-species leaf and fruit variability, makes definite identification of specimens a particular challenge.

 A proper genetic analysis of Marah phylogeny has not yet been undertaken.
 The standard taxonomy has been based on morphological comparisons and geographic considerations.

 Some authors include the manroots in genus Echinocystis.
-Considered as a separate genus, however, it includes six or seven species, some of them with well-defined varieties within them:
+Considered as a separate genus, however, it includes six to eight species, some of them with well-defined varieties within them: